Envy-Free Division of Land: Introduction

-Our way to cope with this challenge is to explicitly handle the geometric constraints in the procedures.
+Our way to cope with this challenge is to explicitly handle the geometric constraints in the algorithms.
 The main tool we use is the \emph{geometric knife function}.

-Moving-knife procedures have been used for envy-free cake-cutting since its earliest years \citep{Dubins1961How,Stromquist1980How,Brams1997MovingKnife,Saberi2009Cutting}.
-For example, consider the following simple procedure for envy-free division among two agents.
+Moving-knife algorithms have been used for envy-free cake-cutting since its earliest years \citep{Dubins1961How,Stromquist1980How,Brams1997MovingKnife,Saberi2009Cutting}.
+For example, consider the following simple algorithm for envy-free division among two agents.
 A referee moves a knife slowly over the cake, from left to right.
 Whenever an agent feels that the piece to the left of the knife is worth for him exactly half the total cake value, he shouts "stop!".
 Then, the cake is cut at the current knife location, the shouter receives the piece to its left and the non-shouter receives the piece to its right.

-In this paper we formalize the notion of a knife and add geometric constraints guaranteeing that the final pieces have both the desired geometric shape and a sufficiently high value.
+In this paper we formalize the notion of a knife and add geometric constraints guaranteeing that the final pieces have a sufficiently high utility for agents who care about geometric shape.